ZStack-Robot/terraform-provider-zstack/docs/data-sources/l3networks.md

 ### Optional

+- `filter` (Map of String) Key-value pairs to filter L3 networks .
+For example, to filter by Category, use `Category = "Private"`.
 - `name` (String) Exact name for searching L3 Network.
 - `name_pattern` (String) Pattern for fuzzy name search, similar to MySQL LIKE.
 Use % for multiple characters and _ for exactly one character.